For help using eTaxBC, please see our eTaxBC Frequently Asked Questions.

 Generally, the Government of Canada is exempt from paying PST on sales and leases of goods and services as long as the relevant department of the federal government provides its PST number.
 This exemption also applies to the $1.50 per day passenger vehicle rental tax and the 0.4% tax on energy products (ICE Fund tax).
 Federal government departments often refer to the PST number as the "exemption number.”

 The Government of Canada, all federal Crown Corporations and agencies, and their employees pay MRDT on sales of short-term accommodation in participating areas of BC.
-For more information, please see Accommodation (Bulletin PST 120) (PDF).
+For more information, see the bulletin Accommodation (PST 120) (PDF).

-For information on sales and leases to First Nation governments, please see bulletin Sales and Leases to Governments (CTB 002) (PDF).
+For information on sales and leases to First Nation governments, see the bulletin Sales and Leases to Governments (CTB 002) (PDF).

 The tax on short term accommodation (formerly the provincial hotel room tax) will be re-implemented at the same time as the PST.
 The tax rate will be 8%, the same rate as prior to harmonization, and tax will apply in the same way it did prior to the HST.

 For more information on the tax on accommodation, read Accommodation (Bulletin PST 120) (PDF).

 The MRDT of up to 2% levied on behalf of participating municipalities, regional districts and eligible entities such as

 non-profit tourism associations will continue after April 1, 2013.
 The MRDT will be incorporated into the PST along with the 8% provincial tax on accommodation.
 The program will continue unchanged, other than changing the due date for remitting the tax to correspond with the due date for remitting PST (the last day of the month following the reporting period).

 For more information on the MRDT, read Accommodation (Bulletin PST 120) (PDF).

 The British Columbia Resort Municipality Initiative provided eligible resort municipalities with a portion of the provincial hotel room tax.
 When the hotel room tax was eliminated with the introduction of the HST, funding for resort municipalities was continued and will continue under the PST when it is re-implemented.